-The City of Phoenix will be the wastewater service provider for the Site.
+City of Phoenix (City) will be the wastewater service provider for the Site.
 According to City of Phoenix representatives, the City can provide service to the area; however downstream capacity is a dynamic condition and will be evaluated on a first serve basis.
-There are existing wastewater collection mains near the Site that will allow for wastewater discharge.
-Along Pinnacle Peak Road and 7th Ave are existing 12-inch gravity wastewater mains.
-Once it reaches the intersection of Pinnacle Peak Road and 19th Ave it turns south in a 12-inch gravity wastewater main.
-A 12-inch gravity wastewater main extends approximately 300 feet north of Pinnacle Peak along 19th Ave.
-An 8-inch gravity wastewater main exists in Sarah Bass Lane which discharges to the Pinnacle Peak Road wastewater main.
-A 12-inch gravity wastewater main exists in Alameda Road west of the Site.
-Extensions from these existing wastewater collection mains will allow discharge from the Site to the City's wastewater system.
+There are no existing wastewater collection mains near the Site.
+There are existing 24-inch dual force mains that traverse the north boundary of the Site; however these are not available to serve the Site.
+A 12-inch gravity wastewater main exists near 7th Street and Pinnacle Peak Road.
+To service the Site a wastewater line will need to extend to the intersection of 7th Street and Pinnacle

+Peak Road to discharge to the gravity system.
+Extension of a gravity system or a lift station and force main will be required to discharge to the City's wastewater collection system.
 The City does not guarantee sewer capacity until either the preliminary site plan approval or building permit approval stage.
 If there is not adequate capacity the development will be required to upsize the downstream wastewater mains as necessary.
 The wastewater system will be designed and constructed in accordance with City of Phoenix Water Services Department Design Standards.